- Military Life Cycle

 Each service branch operates a wounded warrior program to help service members and their families with information and resources on non-medical issues associated with transitioning back to duty or civilian life.

-- U.S. Army Warrior Care and Transition
+- Army Recovery Care Program

 - United States Marine Corps Wounded Warrior Regiment